Bishops in the Catholic Church: Metropolitan archbishop

 A metropolitan is an archbishop with minor jurisdiction over an ecclesiastical province; in practice this amounts to presiding at meetings and overseeing dioceses within the province.

 In Eastern Catholicism a metropolitan may also be the head of an autocephalous, sui juris, or autonomous church when the number of adherents of that tradition is small.
 In the Latin Church, metropolitans are always archbishops; in many Eastern churches, the title is "Metropolitan", with some of these churches using "archbishop" as a separate office.

 Pope

 The pope is the Bishop of Rome.
 The Catholic Church holds that the College of Bishops as a group is the successor of the College of Apostles.
 The Church also holds that uniquely among the apostles, Saint Peter, the first Bishop of Rome, was granted a role of leadership and authority, giving the pope the right to govern the Church together with the bishops.
 Hence, the Church holds that the Bishop of Rome, as successor of Peter, possesses the role, uniquely among bishops, of speaking for the whole Church, appointing other bishops, and managing the Church's central administration, the Roman Curia.
-Papal pronouncements which meet the requirements of the decree on papal infallibility of the First Vatican Council are infallible.
+Papal pronouncements which meet the requirements of the decree on papal infallibility of the First Vatican Council are considered infallible.